English Cocker Spaniel Grooming Guide

 Bathing

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-English Cocker Spaniels have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to ear infections and hip dysplasia.
+The care profile for English Cocker Spaniels is anchored by a medium build, moderate coat shedding, and breed-associated risk for ear infections and hip dysplasia.

 Nail Care

-Living with a English Cocker Spaniel means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Living with an English Cocker Spaniel means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
+Mental engagement during activity sessions multiplies the benefit — a training walk where the animal practices commands is more valuable than the same distance walked passively.

 Ear & Dental Care